mm80843/T3.5/docs/Article/PBN__Article_221.md

 # __Envisioning a resilient future for biodiversity conservation in the wake of the COVID‐19 pandemic__

-## Summary of the article
+## Short summary of the article

-The COVID-19 pandemic has had both positive and negative impacts on biodiversity conservation efforts around the world.
-On the negative side, the pandemic has led to declines in conservation funding and capacity, disruptions in livelihoods and trade, and a reduction in monitoring and research activities.
-This can have long-lasting negative consequences for biodiversity and conservation efforts.
-However, the pandemic has also brought about positive changes, such as a temporary reduction in human movement, which has resulted in lower carbon emissions, reduced pollution, and less disturbance to wildlife.
-It has also provided an opportunity to rethink current unsustainable practices and strengthen conservation efforts in the future.
+This research abstract summarizes a study that explores the positive and negative outcomes of the COVID-19 pandemic on biodiversity conservation efforts.
+The study examines past perturbations and the COVID-19 pandemic to identify the implications for wildlife, habitats, income and livelihoods, conservation activities, funding, research, and engagement.
+The findings show that the pandemic-induced declines in conservation revenue and capacity, livelihood and trade disruptions, and the loss of food sources for wildlife have negative implications for biodiversity conservation.
+However, the pandemic also presents opportunities for strengthening conservation efforts through enhanced collaborations and partnerships, local investment and leadership, and fundamental institutional change.
+The study highlights the importance of reevaluating existing social and economic models for conservation and promoting behaviors and actions resilient to future perturbations.
+The research emphasizes the need for clear long-term vision, diverse income streams, community engagement, and cross-sectoral cooperation to achieve positive conservation outcomes in an uncertain future.

+## Year of publication

+2021

 ## Title of the article